The Best Home Security System Apps

 • Activity feed: See what’s going on with detailed reports of your home's day-to-day activity.

-• Family plan: Create and manage personalized accounts for every member of the household.
+• User customization: Create and manage personalized accounts for every member of the household.

 • Custom actions: Set up rules and routines to make life easier.
 Automatically turn lights on or off at the same time each day or lock the doors after everyone’s tucked in for the night.